 The sweet mysticism of chanting in the background, the burning incense in the temples and the colourful offerings at every street corner.
 Whatever time of year you visit Bali, make sure to keep your eyes and ears peeled for ceremonies and rituals.
-You’d be surprised at how many invitations you may receive to weddings, cremations and dances.

 The festival of Galungan is celebrated every 210 days and marks the creation of the world as the Balinese know it.
 As Bali’s major annual event, it celebrates the descent of Balinese gods and ancestors to earth and symbolises the victory of justice and truth over evil.
 Kuningan, which comes 10 days after Galungan, marks the end of the holiday season with yellow offerings to bid the spirits farewell.
 Major celebrations are held at the water temple Tampak Siring.